karlicoss/grasp/README.md

 After that you can find the extension in `build` directory and 'Load unpacked** if necessary.
 There is also Flow and Eslint set up.

 ## building any host version
-If you do need unresticted url permissions, build the extensions like that: `ANY_URL=yes npm run build`.
+If you do need unresticted url permissions, build the extensions like that: `ANY_HOST=yes npm run build`.

+## building for Firefox
+Default target is Chrome. use `TARGET=firefox npm run build` to build for firefox.
+The code is actually same, the only differences are minor appearance adjustments in manifest.

 # Permissions used
 * `storage` for settings